 To upload prompts in bulk, press and hold the CTRL key and select the prompts to be uploaded.

 An existing prompt cannot be overwritten.
 If you try to do so, the application shows an error.

 An easy announcement is one or more prompts to be played in IVR.
 The interface allows managers to create new or change an existing announcement on the fly, e.g they can create an announcement for an unplanned outage.
 By adding calendar time/date, managers can insert scheduled announcements within a call script.

 Create an Easy Announcement

-Navigate to Easy Announcement page from the left sidebar, click on ‘+’ icon and select General Announcement to create a new easy announcement.
+Navigate to the Easy Announcement page from the left sidebar, click on the ‘+’ icon and select General Announcement to create a new easy announcement.